captionpoint/CaptionPoint-Server/public/will.md

 ---
 ## JOHN:
 So were we once.
+---
+## JOHN:
 Upstart crows the lot of us.
 ---
 ## HENRY:
 All right.
 ---
 ## HENRY:
-What if other troupes would perform them.
+What if other troupes would perform them?
 ---
 ## HENRY:
 Even better than we would.